PostHog/posthog.com/contents/founders/first-1000-users.md

 ### 4. Repeat users are more important than volume.

 If people are using what you’ve built over and over again, chances are you’re solving a real problem.
 You don’t need hundreds of users to validate an idea.
 Don’t invest in a big launch until you’re certain users will stick.
+In fact, you may find you never need a big launch if you do this well because you'll just start getting lots of word-of-mouth growth.

 ### 5. Be concise when you ask for meetings